-After over six months of fighting, there is no end in sight for the war in Ukraine.
+After over nine months of fighting, there is no end in sight for the war in Ukraine.
 Millions of civilians are unable to return home.
 Many still in the country are forced to live without access to food, water, health care, and other essential supplies.

 Get the facts on how the war in Ukraine is impacting both Ukrainians and people around the globe.

 Update: Read the IRC's latest release condemning the recent attack on a maternity hospital in Vilniansk, in the Zaporizhzhia region of Ukraine.